King Records (United States)

-King Records is an American label founded in 1943 by Syd Nathan in Cincinnati, Ohio, United States.
+King Records is an American label founded in 1943 by Syd Nathan in Cincinnati, Ohio.
 The label owned several divisions, including Federal Records, which launched the career of James Brown.
 It released original material until 1975.

 History

 King Records first specialized in country music, then called hillbilly music.
-King advertised, "If it's a King, It's a Hillbilly – If it's a Hillbilly, it's a King."
+King advertised, "If it's a King, It's a Hillbilly–If it's a Hillbilly, it's a King."
 One of the label's hits was "I'm Using My Bible for a Road Map" by Reno and Smiley.
-Important recordings in this field were done by the Delmore Brothers and Wayne Raney.
+Important recordings in this field were made by the Delmore Brothers and Wayne Raney.
 The Delmores and Moon Mullican played a country-boogie style that was similar to rockabilly.
-Several King artists, such as Bill Beach, are in the Rockabilly Hall of Fame.
+Several King artists including Bill Beach, are in the Rockabilly Hall of Fame.